dmcarth/Cue/README.md

 ```

 ### Comments
-Comments can be extremely useful for sharing notes with yourself and your collaborators, without appearing in the final project.
+Comments can be extremely useful for sharing notes with yourself and your collaborators.
 You can add a comment to the end of a line using //.

 ```
 It was the best of times, it was the worst of times.    // consider revising